 The Reminders app makes it easy to put together shopping lists or checklists for important events, such as moving home or packing for a holiday.

 The truth is, entering reminders using the keyboard on your iPhone, then assigning dates and times can be a tiresome and fiddly process.
-So using Siri to manage your reminders verbally instead brings extra speed and convenience.
+So using Siri to speak reminders instead brings extra speed and convenience.

-If you plan on keeping your reminders organized, it’s worth creating separate lists – such as for work, home, shopping and holidays.
+If you plan on keeping your reminders organized, it’s worth creating separate lists for work, home, shopping, and holidays.

 Hey Siri, create a new list

-Siri will prompt you to say the list name.
+Siri will ask you to speak the list name.

 You can also create and name the list in one phrase.
 In this example, we’ve used “Shopping List”.

 After creating it, Siri will ask you if you want to add anything to the list.

 If you ask Siri to create a reminder without specifying a list, it will automatically add it to your default list.
 To choose or change your default list:

 - Tap Default List and select your preference.